 Low-carb is great for:

 Non-endurance athletes.
 While some folks do fine working out a ton on keto, a lot of people find they need more carbs to prevent bonking (hitting a wall mid-workout).
 If you’re lifting, sprinting, or doing any other kind of intense workout a few times a week and you feel like your performance is slipping, you may want to add some quality carbs to your diet.
+You also may want to increase your protein intake.

 Stable energy and blood sugar.
 Like keto, low-carb will go a long way toward balancing your blood sugar, especially if you eat complex carbs instead of simple ones.
 Plenty of people find they get stable energy with low-carb, and that they don’t need to go full keto.